nus-cs2030s/2324-s2/docs/23-generics.md

 }
 ```

-At the cost of using a [wrapper class](19-wrapper.md) in place of primitive types, we get a single class that can be used to store any type of values.
+At the cost of using a [wrapper class](19-wrapper.md) in place of primitive types, we get a single class that can be used to store any type of value.

 You might recall that we used a similar approach for our [`contains` method](14-polymorphism.md) to implement a general _method_ that works for any type of object.
 Here, we are using this approach for a general _class_ that encapsulates any type of object.